DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/08-05 Narrative Tasks.md

 - At the end of each "Floor" / "Area" in Avernoth, there is a room with more enemies than usual.
 This room also has several waves of enemies.
 Think of this as like a boss room; something difficult enough to cap off the area.
 - After clearing this room, a dialogue portal will ALWAYS appear.
 - This is where the `Floor End` dialogue interactions will occur.
+- In general, the floor end interactions are allowed to be much longer than the traditional `Room Clear` interactions

 #### This Portion of the Task